Pasindu-sd/Log-Analyzer-and-Threat-Detector/README.md

 # Log-Analyzer-and-Threat-Detector

-A simple **Python tool** that reads system/auth logs and detects **suspicious patterns** such as brute-force login attempts, failed SSH logins, and other anomalies.
+A Python-based security tool for analyzing log files and detecting potential threats in real-time.
+This tool monitors failed login attempts, suspicious activities, and generates security reports.

 ---